Exar Corporation: History

 On March 29, 2017, MaxLinear Inc. announced it would buy Exar Corporation for about $661.6 million cash.
 The acquisition of Exar Corp for $687 million was completed in May 2017.

-MaxLinear has subsequently discontinued production of Exar's most popular products, including the RS-232 interface chips, and the unique XR-2206 function generator.
+Products

+Exar offers PMICs that are used in SoCs, DSPs, FPGAs as well as video processors, power distribution switches, Analog front end sensor interfaces and Synchronous Optical Network transceiver.
+Further products include BITS Framer and LIUs, inductive Step-down converter, UART Bridges, as well as GPIO Expanders.